Bureau of Land Management, Interior.

 d.
 The following rules apply to Cache Creek, Cow Mountain, Knoxville, Geysers, Indian Valley, and Stornetta Management Areas and The Black Forest and The Cedars of Sonoma County within the jurisdiction of the Ukiah Field Office.

 Cache Creek Management Area

-Cache Creek encompasses approximately 73,000 acres of public land.
+Cache Creek encompasses approximately 73,000 acres of public Start Printed Page 10209land.
 It includes the Cache Creek Natural Area, Cache Creek ACEC and the Cache Creek Wilderness Area.
 Cowboy Camp is a developed recreation site there with a day use area, an overnight parking area, and a group camp site.
 High Bridge is a developed recreation site there with a day use area and overnight parking area.

 1. Use of weapons is prohibited except when hunting.